CastielWong/Laboratory/Airflow/README.md

 ## Mode
-This repo sets up everything for Airflow to run locally.
-Three different modes have been developed for exploration:
+Three different modes have been developed for exploration under directory "Compose", for whose images are all developed based on a plain Linux image other than an official Airflow one:
 - v_sequential:
   - run with "SequentialExecutor"
   - use sqlite as database